SAP-archive/devops-cap-pipeline-openSAP/README.md

 In `.pipeline/config.yaml`, fill the placeholders `<YOUR_ORG>` and `<YOUR_SPACE>` to configure your Cloud Foundry deployment target.

+## Known Issues

+Please look into GitHub issues for any issues reported.

 ## How to obtain support

 [Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug.